Best sea sickness tablets

 We have listed some ways to help ease the symptoms of seasickness, but how can you prevent seasickness in the first place?

-- Do not drink alcohol or eat a large meal before your boat journey – whilst it is important to never skip a meal, be sure to avoid putting anything in your stomach that might lead to discomfort during turbulent weather.
+- Not drinking alcohol or eating a large meal before your boat journey - whilst it is important to never skip a meal, be sure to avoid putting anything in your stomach that might lead to discomfort during turbulent weather.

 - If possible, stand by the helmsman (boat driver) - drivers are less likely to experience motion sickness as they are more in tune with the movements around them.
 Sitting near whoever is steering the boat can prevent the symptoms of seasickness before they begin.